2. Carefully remove the hub cap.

-3. Remove the cotter pin, remove the snap ring and slightly loosen the nut.
+3. Remove the cotter pin, remove the locking ring and loosen the nut slightly.

 4. Slowly tighten the nut until it touches the thrust washer.
-When tightening the nut, rotate the hub so that the bearing rollers "found their place".
-Unscrew the nut on one side so that the thrust washer can barely be moved with a screwdriver (pic.
-8.4).
-Install locking ring and insert new cotter pin.
+While tightening the nut, rotate the hub so that the bearing rollers "find their place".
+Unscrew the nut by one edge so that the thrust washer can barely be moved with a screwdriver (Fig. 8.4).
+Install the locking ring and insert a new cotter pin.

-5. Be careful not to overtighten the nut to cause premature bearing wear.
-If you are adjusting the nut of a bearing that has been adjusted for a long time and there is play, do not overtighten the nut to compensate for wear, this is potentially dangerous and can cause the bearing to seize.
+5. Be careful not to overtighten the nut to avoid premature bearing wear.
+If you are adjusting the nut of a bearing that has not been adjusted for a long time and there is some play, do not overtighten the nut to compensate for wear, this is potentially dangerous and may cause the bearing to seize.

 6. Place a small amount of grease into the cap and carefully install the cap.